Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "I hope so.
 I always promised myself that if I ever came back, I would go to see the Emerald Buddha…"

-*"Emerald* Buddha?"
+"*Emerald* Buddha?"

 Preed nodded.
 "The palladium of my home country.
 A very holy thing…"

-"Well...do this for me, an’ maybe I’ll come with you.
+"Well... do this for me, an’ maybe I’ll come with you.
 If that’s okay," Daar added hastily.
 "Bein’ honest I jus’ want an excuse to visit Earth again!"

 "Maybe it would be good for you to see more of it than just the West…" Preed said, then trailed off as, out in the treatment theatre, Nofl and Tran stepped away from Leemu’s supine form.